Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

 Uncertainty quantification is just one of these.
 Explaining what each bullet exactly means would be too long to qualify as a blog post.
-Neverthless, let me discuss the third point, "Data-driven regularization through marginalization," as I believe it is especially important for machine learning.
+Nevertheless, let me discuss the third point, "Data-driven regularization through marginalization," as I believe it is especially important for machine learning.

 ### Going Bayesian Improves Accuracy
 In the Bayesian framework, one makes predictions $$p(y \mid \mathcal{D})$$ by marginalizing over the posterior $$p(\theta \mid \mathcal{D})$$ such as